 Probate sales are not created equal.
 Personal Representatives, if granted by the Probate Court, may operate under the Independent Administration of Estates Act (“IAEA”) with full authority and sell a home on behalf of the estate without court confirmation provided there are no “objections” to the proposed sale.
 There is a probate process that must be followed.

 If a Personal Representative is not granted full authority by the court then a probate sale requires court confirmation which may involve an overbid process.

 Some probate real estate sales are managed by the Santa Clara County Public Administrator.
-The listing agent for the estate manages listing and marketing the home for sale under the direction of the Public Administrator.
-This process may involve the use of specific court approved documents and submitting a bid in a sealed envelope directly to the Office of the Public Administrator of Santa Clara County.
+The listing agent for the estate manages the listing and marketing of the home for sale under the direction of the Public Administrator.
+This process may involve the use of specific court-approved documents and submitting a bid in a sealed envelope directly to the Office of the Public Administrator of Santa Clara County.
 A bid due date is published.
 Properties generally go to the highest bidder.
 The process may involve Court confirmation and the possibility of someone else over-bidding at the confirmation hearing.

 While many aspects of a probate sale may be similar to a non-probate sale of real property, a Personal Representative is well advised to seek a qualified real estate agent to represent them in the sale of probate homes.
 We live in a highly specialized world today.
 Hiring a Certified Probate Real Estate Specialist is just as important as hiring an attorney who specializes in probate.